Special Educational Needs

 Our School Dog, Ted

-Every Wednesday, our Inclusion Manager, Miss Loomes, and our Family Support Worker, Mrs Browne hold a coffee morning.
+Every Wednesday, our SENCO, Miss Loomes, and our Family Support Worker, Mrs Browne hold a coffee morning.
 All parents, carers and child minders from both schools are very welcome to attend and are asked for their input on what they would like the focus for the sessions to be.
 Guest speakers are regularly invited from other agencies such as the school nursing team, health visitors and Independent Advice and Support for SEN.